chrisnoonan98675/site/xl-deploy/concept/xl-deploy-lightweight-cli.markdown

 If command-line options are specified, they take precedence over environment variable values.

-## Sample command to apply a Deployfile
+## Apply a Deployfile

 To apply a Deployfile:

     xld --url http://xl-deploy.mycompany.com:4516 --username john --password secret01 apply /Users/john/Deployfile

+You can only apply one Deployfile at a time.

+## Generate a Deployfile

-## Sample command to generate a Deployfile
+This example shows how to generate a Deployfile from a directory in the XL Deploy repository:

-To generate a Deployfile:

     xld --url http://xl-deploy.mycompany.com:4516 --username john --password secret01 generate /Infrastructure/MyTeam/TestInfra

+To generate multiple Deployfiles:

+    xld --url http://xl-deploy.mycompany.com:4516 --username john --password secret01 generate /Infrastructure/AWS Environments/Cloud

+By default, the output of the `generate` command is written to `stdout`.
+To redirect the output to a file, use the `>` character:

+    xld --url http://xl-deploy.mycompany.com:4516 --username john --password secret01 generate /Infrastructure/AWS Environments/Cloud > Deployfile